 This is to inform you that Pupil name has missed more school than their classmates.

 Pupil name was absent for number days so far this school year which equates to attendance of insert percentage here.
-This means that the maximum number of days that they can now attend in this academic year is XXX.

 What does the attendance percentage really mean?